 Brenton attended the University of Maine and Maine Photographic Workshops completing studies in 1985 and later earned a baccalaureate degree from LaGrange College in Design, Magna Cum Laude in 1990 and an MFA in Photography from the Savannah College of Art & Design in 1992.

-Hamilton has lead classes at Maine Media Workshops for 19 years and his specialty areas include the history of photography, B&W darkroom craft and historic processes.
-Brenton’s lectures widely both in Maine and nationally about contemporary issues in photography, it’s history and other subject area interests within the medium and contemporary trends.
+Hamilton has led classes at Maine Media Workshops for 22 years and his specialty areas include the history of photography, B&W darkroom craft and historic processes.
+Brenton lectures widely both in Maine and nationally about contemporary issues in photography, its history and other subject area interests within the medium and contemporary trends.
 He is also on the adjunct faculty at the International Center of Photography in New York City and teaches many historic process courses at The Center of Alternative Processes also in New York.
-Brenton is a contributing writer and president of Obscura founded in 2009.
-A non profit organization devoted to the progress of youth education in photography and books.
+Brenton is a contributing writer and president of Obscura, founded in 2009, a non profit organization devoted to the progress of youth education in photography and books.

-His work is represented at TILT Gallery in Phoenix, Arizona and in Maine at Susan Maasch Fine Art Portland, Maine.
+His work is represented at TILT Gallery in Phoenix, Arizona.
 Hamilton’s photographs are held in permanent collections at the Farnsworth Museum of Art, Portland Museum of Art and many significant private collections nationally.
 His first monograph was published by Obscura Press in 2010: The Blue Poet Dreams

 What Brenton's students have said:

 "Brenton Hamilton is an outstanding teacher.
 He's makes learning the different processes exciting and enjoyable."

 - Sue Lynch, Plymouth, PA